 Due to effects that can be derived from special relativity, synchrotron radiation is densely concentrated and very intense.
 These properties, together with the fact that it is very easy to produce synchrotron radiation with a clearly defined frequency, make this type of radiation a valuable tool for research not only in basic physics, but also in biology and medicine.

 When it was first discovered, synchrotron radiation was an (annoying!) side effect, observable at particle accelerators which were used for research into the basic properties of elementary particles.
-Nowadays, there many accelerators whose main purposes is the production of this radiation!
+Nowadays, there are many accelerators whose main purposes is the production of this radiation!

 For a list of important European Synchrotrons, have a look at > FIS-Landschaft, with BESSY II, PETRA III or the ESRF.